 We were lucky enough to be invited to spend a couple of hours at Webbs by the beach for the purpose of this blog post.

-I do love living in our little part of the Midlands, it’s beautiful.
+I do love living in our little part of the West Midlands, it’s beautiful.
 I adore the Malvern hills and the fabulous Malvern Spa is just round the corner.
 The only thing that sometimes makes me consider moving is the fact it takes us such a ridiculously long time to get to a nice beach.
 If we want to head somewhere to play in the sand and swim in the sea, we have to drive for at least an hour and a half.

 Both girls have said that they want to go again soon, and I must admit I’m inclined to agree with them.
 I felt quite relaxed after having a couple of hours to myself.
 It was a real relief to be able to sit right next to where they were playing, but not have to get involved or do everything for them.
 I have no doubt we’ll be back again this summer, as the beach is there right through until the 18th September.

 Please note, we were invited to attend Webbs by the Beach free of charge for the purpose of this review, but all views, opinions, images and sandy children are my own.
 If you’re looking for ideas to entertain the children during the holidays, check out my comprehensive list of family days out in the West Midlands.